George H. Gay Jr.: World War II

-Like millions of Americans at the time, Gay chose to sign up for the coming war, leaving Texas A&M University.
+Like millions of Americans at the time, Gay chose to sign up for the coming war, leaving school.
 He tried to join the Army Air Corps as a pilot but was rejected for medical reasons.
 He then tried the United States Navy in early 1941.
 Gay completed flight training and was commissioned as an ensign in September 1941.

 He joined the newly formed Torpedo Squadron 8 under Lieutenant Commander John Charles Waldron.
 He and his unit were aboard the aircraft carrier USS Hornet in April 1942 when Lieutenant Colonel Jimmy Doolittle launched his raid on Tokyo.
 One week later, Hornet arrived at Pearl Harbor to join USS Enterprise as part of Task Force 16 during the Battle of Midway.

 During the Battle of Midway, Gay was the first of his squadron to take off from Hornet on June 4, 1942.
-Gay's unit found the Japanese carrier fleet and launched an attack without any fighter plane support.
+Gay's squadron found the Japanese fleet and launched an attack without any fighter plane support.
 Although he was wounded and his radioman/gunner, Robert K. Huntington, was dying, Gay completed his torpedo attack on the Japanese aircraft carrier Sōryū, but Sōryū evaded his torpedo.
 Rather than banking away from the ship and presenting a larger target to its anti-aircraft gunners, Gay continued in toward the carrier at low altitude.
 He then brought his Devastator into a tight turn as he approached the carrier's island, and flew aft along the flight deck's length, thus evading anti-aircraft fire.
 He later stated he had a "split second" thought of crashing into the Japanese aircraft he saw being serviced on the flight deck.

 With his aircraft still in relatively good condition, he decided to make for Hornet after clearing the Japanese carrier.
-However, five Mitsubishi A6M Zeros brought his aircraft down in a hail of machine gun and cannon fire, killing his rear gunner, ARM3c Robert K. Huntington.
+However, five Mitsubishi A6M Zeros brought his aircraft down in a hail of machine-gun and cannon fire, killing his rear gunner.

-Exiting his aircraft, and floating in the ocean, he hid under his seat cushion for hours to avoid Japanese strafing attacks and witnessed the subsequent dive bombing attacks and sinking of three of the four Japanese aircraft carriers present.
+Exiting his aircraft, and floating in the ocean, he hid under his seat cushion for hours to avoid Japanese strafing attacks and witnessed the subsequent dive bombing attacks and sinking of three of the four Japanese aircraft carriers.

 After dark, Gay felt it was safe to inflate his life raft.
 He was rescued by a Navy Consolidated PBY Catalina after spending over 30 hours in the water.
 Gay was later flown to USS Vincennes (arriving June 28, 1942), before being transferred home.
 Of the squadron's thirty pilots and radiomen, Gay was the only survivor.